oil in, oil out. but is it acne-safe? - UPDATED MARCH 2025

 with dr. fulton's comedogenic ingredient research, we know of some oils that are definitely topically comedogenic if used neat on the skin (meaning, used on their own directly on the skin), or mixed in with other ingredients in a skincare product. these oils include coconut, avocado and soybean oils.

-dr. fulton says that mineral oil (derived from petroleum, yuck!) is acne safe - but he also said that safflower and sunflower oils were, too. we are embarking on testing the latter two topically, and will be testing them for comedogenicity.
+in our own research, we've found some oils are non-comedogenic when mixed into a product but not used on their own, like olive oil (in our sS lipbalm) and jojoba oil (in our hair conditioner). dr. fulton says that mineral oil (derived from petroleum, yuck!) is acne safe - but he also said that safflower and sunflower oils were, too. we are embarking on testing the latter two topically, and will be testing them for comedogenicity.

-UPDATED 12/11/14: the beloved argan oil of moroccan oil fame, has grown in popularity in the last couple of years, and is... definitely comedogenic. avoid it in all your products - hair, skincare, makeup - to stay your clearest!
+the beloved argan oil of moroccan oil fame, has grown in popularity in the last couple of years, and is... definitely comedogenic. avoid it in all your products - hair, skincare, makeup - to stay your clearest!

 so we've got the topical side of things covered. but what about ingesting these oils - do they cause acne to form or increase inflammation internally? or both?!